ReaperOAK/KCAdashboard/README.md

 # Kolkata Chess Academy Dashboard

+## 🆕 July 2025: Settings Page & Session Management

+- **Settings Page**: Added a dedicated Settings page accessible from the sidebar and user dropdown.
+Users can now manage their account security and active sessions from one place.
+- **Session Management**: Users can view all active login sessions, log out from other devices, and monitor session activity for enhanced security.
+Session limits and durations are role-based and configurable by admins.

+See [`docs/session-management.md`](docs/session-management.md) for full details.

 Welcome!
 KCAdashboard is a modern, beautiful, and accessible dashboard for the Kolkata Chess Academy.

 ## 🛠️ Quick Start